 The plaque was restored and returned to the old building on 19 May 2010: newspaper report

-Other well-known pupils were the poet John Drinkwater, the comedian Ronnie Barker, the immunologist Rupert (“Bill”) Billingham (1921–2002), and Lord Krebs, the current Principal of Jesus College, Oxford.
+Other well-known pupils were the poet John Drinkwater, the comedian Ronnie Barker, the immunologist Rupert (“Bill”) Billingham (1921–2002), and Lord Krebs, trincipal of Jesus College, Oxford from 2005 to 2015.